Tree line: Causes

 Due to their vertical structure, trees are more susceptible to cold than more ground-hugging forms of plants.
-Summer warmth generally sets the limit to which tree growth can occur, for while tree line conifers are very frost-hardy during most of the year, they become sensitive to just 1 or 2 degrees of frost in mid-summer.
-A series of warm summers in the 1940s seems to have permitted the establishment of "significant numbers" of spruce seedlings above the previous treeline in the hills near Fairbanks, Alaska.
+Summer warmth generally sets the limit to which tree growth can occur: while tree line conifers are very frost-hardy during most of the year, they become sensitive to just 1 or 2 degrees of frost in mid-summer.
+A series of warm summers in the 1940s seems to have permitted the establishment of "significant numbers" of spruce seedlings above the previous tree line in the hills near Fairbanks, Alaska.
 Survival depends on a sufficiency of new growth to support the tree.
-Wind can mechanically damage tree tissues directly, including blasting with windborne particles, and may also contribute to the desiccation of foliage, especially of shoots that project above snow cover.
+Wind can mechanically damage tree tissues directly, including blasting with windborne particles, and may also contribute to the desiccation of foliage, especially of shoots that project above the snow cover.

-The actual tree line is set by the mean temperature, while the realized tree line may be affected by disturbances, such as logging.
-Most human activities cannot change the actual tree line, unless they affect the climate.
+The actual tree line is set by the mean temperature, while the realized tree line may be affected by disturbances, such as logging, or grazing Most human activities cannot change the actual tree line, unless they affect the climate.
 The tree line follows the line where the seasonal mean temperature is approximately 6 C. The seasonal mean temperature is taken over all days whose mean temperature is above 0.9 C. A growing season of 94 days above that temperature is required for tree growth.

+Because of climate change, which leads to earlier snowmelt and favorable conditions for tree establishment, the tree line in North Cascades National Park has risen more than 400 ft in 50 years.